gokulanand-selvan/Obsidian/30 days of React/JS Refresher/Array.md

 - Each value in an array has an _index_, and each index has _a reference in a memory address_.
 Each value can be accessed by using their _indexes_.
 The index of an array starts from _zero_, and the index of the last element is less by one from the length of the array.
+- *As you can see, an array, which is a non-primitive data type is mutable.
+Non-primitive data types cannot be compared by value.
+Even if two non-primitive data types have the same properties and values, they are not strictly equal.*
 - Array with initial values.
 We use _length_ property to find the length of an array.

 ```js